uasal/spacehardwarehandbook-public/PCBandCircuitDesignBasics.md

 ## PCB and Circuit Design Basics
-The original source of this document is found [here](standards/PCBandCircuitDesignBasics.md).
+The original source of this document is found the steward space telescope programs space coronagraph design guide.

 ### Electronics Build
 \